Weight limit: 300 lbs

 JumpSport model 570 PRO Fitness Trampoline / Rebounder Review

 JumpSport trampolines are unique in their design and very recognizable.
 It’s not the most exciting design, but one that proves to be good for overall usability.
 Jumpsport 570 features arched legs and petal spring covers, in all shades of black.
-It looks well made and it’s largest rebounder in JumpSport model range, with 44” in diameter (40.5″ of usable jumping surface).
+It looks well made and it’s the largest rebounder in JumpSport model range, with 44” in diameter (40.5″ of the usable jumping surface).

 The trampoline doesn’t fold, but makes up for it in very sturdy, professional-grade construction.
 It is triple-coated for resilience to elements and uses heavy-duty 16 gauge steel tubing.
 There are no qualms about its 300 lbs weight limit; this truly is the benchmark of a well-built trampoline.

 The legs are arched for better stability and resistance to tipping, although be aware that the trampoline is wider than it should be as a result.
 It is still quite light and transportable at 25 lbs.

 In practice, the sturdy frame doesn’t have much give and it’s fantastically quiet.
 We were really impressed by the quality, it’s obvious nothing was skimped on.

 Of notice for gym owners, the trampoline is stackable if you plan on getting a set of them.

 Unfortunately, the trampoline doesn’t come with any extras, but do include exercise DVD as it will provide extra value.
 You get a set of rubber feet to keep is stable and silent – take care not to lose them when moving the trampoline around.